 Personalized, yet firm feel: A buckwheat pillows offers individualized comfort and height, while providing consistent support.
 Unlike foam or polyester fill, buckwheat hulls can be maneuvered to fit the contours of your head and neck.

-Once the hulls are positioned, they then stay in place, forming a firm surface.
+With buckwheat pillows, once the hulls are positioned to fit your body, they then stay in place, forming a firm surface.
 The hulls do not move or flatten, so you won’t lose crucial support for muscles.
-The fill is less likely to shift during the night, as feather pillows often do (which can force your body out of alignment).
+The fill is less likely to shift during the night (as feather pillows often do, which can force your body out of alignment).

 Adjustable for any sleep position: No matter if you sleep on your back, side or stomach, a buckwheat pillow can accommodate the sleep position.
 These pillows typically come with zippered covers so you can remove or add hulls to adjust the height.
 The hulls can also be maneuvered to attain comfort for any position and any body type.